Webinars and online training

 These are 20-minute live interviews with New Zealand arts marketers who are getting proven results in online marketing.
 Delivered via Facebook Live, this series is for arts marketers who want evidence of what is truly engaging New Zealand arts audiences on digital platforms.

-23 May 2018: Conversation Series 2 - Running paid Facebook campaigns that get results
+Tuesday 3 July, 10.00am - 10.20am: Conversation Series Two - Running paid Facebook campaigns that get results

-27 June 2018: Conversation Series 3 - Using video to attract and engage audiences
+Friday 6th July, 12.00pm - 12.20pm: Conversation Series Three - Using video to attract and engage audiences

 How to register